So is oral sex. Touching, hugging, playing games – almost everything that's sexual, except for penetrative sex, can be described as foreplay.

 Sometimes you can both sense it in each other and you both want the same thing, but sometimes it doesn’t work out that way.
 This can lead to unpleasant misunderstandings.
 So be clear with each other about what you want.
 You can do this with words, but also without them.

-- Making love is not the same as cuddling.
-When you cuddle someone it’s not about sex.
+Making love is not the same as cuddling.
+When you cuddle someone, it doesn't have to be about sex.
 Everyone needs a cuddle sometimes to feel happy.

 Cuddling is about warmth and affection.
 Making love is about sexual arousal and pleasure.
 A relationship should have space for both sex and cuddles.